Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 \subsubsection{Regions outside the HGPS: $260^\circ > l > 60^\circ$}

 Although there is a large portion of the Galactic Plane that is not covered by the HGPS, there are only a few candidate clouds identified by our model as potential targets for CRs from nearby SNRs.
-The most prominent of these is the cloud 6 at (84.780, -0.410) illuminated by the potentially young (8 - 12 kyr) SNR G084.2-00.8, at a distance of 4.8 - 6.2 kpc, compatible with the distance to the cloud of 5.84 kpc.
-The angular size of the cloud is quite large at $0.69^\circ$, which will make it more challenging to detect with point source searches and will likely require a dedicated analysis (for any pointing gamma-ray instrument).
+The most prominent of these is the cloud at (110.43, 1.89) illuminated by the potentially young (7.7kyr) SNR G114.3+0.3, at a known nearby distance of 0.7 kpc, compatible with the distance to the cloud of 0.6\,kpc.
+The angular size of the cloud is quite large at $1.30^\circ$, which will make it more challenging to detect with point source searches and will likely require a dedicated analysis (for any pointing gamma-ray instrument).
+Although this region is observable by MAGIC and VERITAS, observations of this region may have not yet taken place and/or dedicated searches not yet performed.
+An additional challenge comes from the sensitivity of HAWC degrading towards this region of the sky, with declination $>+60^\circ$ \cite{2HWC_2017}.

-Two further predictions are made for clouds 14 at (114.730, 1.100) and 17 at (113.610, -0.670), where the sensitivity of HAWC degrades towards this region of the sky, with declination $>+60^\circ$ \cite{2HWC_2017}.
-Although this region is observable by MAGIC and VERITAS, observations of this region may have not yet taken place, and the angular extensions are expected to be comparatively large, at $0.64^\circ$ and $0.97^\circ$ respectively, requiring a dedicated analysis rather than a search for point-like sources.
-Both these clouds are illuminated in CRs by SNRs with known distances, however: the nearby SNR G114.3+00.3 at 0.7 kpc and the SNR G113.0+00.2 at $\sim3$ kpc respectively.
 According to our model, this could be a promising region to study for evidence of PeVatron activity from SNRs, suggesting that dedicated observations and analysis searching for extended sources in this region would be worthwhile.